 Credits from institutions on the quarter hour system will be converted to semester hours dividing the quarter hour by 1.5.

-Courses that were taken at another institution and have a 3000 or 4000 course number are generally transferred as Elective Credit.
-However, you do have the opportunity to appeal if you feel it meets the above criteria by filling out the Transfer Appeal Form.
+Courses that were taken at another institution at a junior level or higher generally transfer as Elective Credit.
+However, you do have the opportunity to request a review of the course by the respective Division for specific credit or other options as needed to meet graduation requirements.

 Maximum External Credit Allowed From Various Sources

-Not more than a total of 36 semester hours of credit can be granted by Vol State through any combination of external sources: credit granted for service in the Armed Forces (including physical education credit and credit for courses offered through the United States Armed Forces Institute or other service schools), advanced placement credit (the Advanced Placement Program and College-Level Examination Program of the College Entrance Examination Board, credit by examination, or previous training or work experience qualifying for degree credit).
+Not more than a total of 75 percent of semester hours credit can be granted by Vol State through any combination of external sources: credit granted for service in the Armed Forces (including physical education credit and credit for courses offered through the American Council on Education or other service schools), advanced placement credit (the Advanced Placement Program and College-Level Examination Program of the College Entrance Examination Board, credit by examination, or previous training or work experience qualifying for degree credit).

-Should a student be granted the maximum total of 36 semester hours of credit through external sources, he/she must still complete all specific degree requirements as given in an outlined Program of Study in order to receive an associate degree at Vol State.
-Students must meet the 24 semester hour residence requirement and a minimum of 20 of the final 26 hours must be completed at Volunteer State.
+Should a student be granted the maximum total of 75 percent of semester hours credit through external sources, he/she must still complete all specific degree or certificate requirements as given in an outlined Program of Study.
+In order to receive a credential from Vol State, students must meet the 25 percent of semester hours graduation residence requirement for conferral of the credential.
+At least 25 percent of semester credit hours applied toward a degree or certificate must be completed in residence at Volunteer State Community College.

 Credits are provided by not only classroom activities but also through other places in life.
 The following alternative sources of credit are outlined in the Policy.

-Veterans who have completed one year or more of full-time, extended active military service will be excused from taking the required physical education activity courses except PHED 107 (Lifetime Fitness).
-Veterans will receive four semester hours (less credit already earned) of physical education credit upon presentation of a copy of their discharge form (DD214) to the Office of Records and Registration.
+Veterans will receive three semester hours (less credit already earned) of physical education credit and HED 120 (Intro upon request and presentation of a copy of their discharge form (DD214) to the Office of Records and Registration.
 Reservists who have served six months active duty under the provision of the Reserve Forces Act of 1955 are not considered veterans; they may, however, be excused from taking the required physical education activity courses upon the presentation of a copy of their discharge form (DD214) to the College Registrar.

-The College Registrar should be consulted to determine whether additional credit can be given for courses offered through the United States Armed Forces Institute or other service schools.
-An evaluation of service credit is not made until a student has applied and been granted admission to the College.
+The College Registrar should be consulted to determine whether additional credit can be given for courses offered through the American Council on Education (ACE) or other service schools.
+An evaluation of service credit is not made until a student has applied and been granted admission to the College and a transcript has been provided to the College from their military service branch.

 - Volunteer State participates in the Advanced Placement Program of the College Entrance Examination Board (CEEB).
-A maximum of twelve semester hours may be given to qualified students on the basis of the Advanced Placement Program.
 To be eligible for credit, an entering freshman must place in group three, four, or five of the CEEB Advanced Placement Tests.
 Each applicant, under this plan, is required to take the Advanced Placement Test of the CEEB during his senior year in the secondary school.
-The tests are scored by the CEEB and sent to the College.
+The tests are scored by the CEEB and an official copy should be sent from them to the Office of Admissions at the College.
 Credit at Volunteer State Community College for the Advanced Placement test will be given as follows:

 Advanced Placement credit may be granted by Vol State for satisfactory achievement on the General Examination of the College-Level Examination Program (CLEP) of the CEEB.
 Such credit will be granted as recommended by the American Council on Education, through its Commission on Accreditation of Service Experiences.
 The total amount of credit granted for all five tests of the General Examination may not exceed 30 semester hours of credits.
 Also, advanced placement credit may be granted by Vol State for satisfactory achievement on the Subject Examinations of CLEP.

-Students having earned the Certified Professional Secretary's certification are eligible to receive eighteen (18) semester hours of credit at Volunteer State Community college as follows:
+Students having earned the Certified Administrative Professional certification are eligible to receive eighteen (18) semester hours of credit at Volunteer State Community college as follows:

-Course Course Description Credit BUS 110 Introduction to Business 3 BUS 251 Business Law 3 ECO 211 Principles of Economics I 3 OMT 101 Beginning Keyboard 3 OMT 253 Office Procedures 3 Business Elective To be approved by the Business Division Dean 3 Total Credit 18
+Course Course Description Credit BUSN 1302 Keyboarding with Word Processing 3 BUSN 1305 Introduction to Business 3 BUSN 2370 Legal Environment of Business 3 ECON 2010 Macroeconomics 3 ADMN 1308 Office Procedures 3 Business Elective To be approved by the Business and Technology Division Dean 3 Total Credit 18

 CLEP SUBJECT EXAMINATIONS